keboola/connection-docs/components/data-apps/general-design-guide/index.md

 **Example**

-Writing `edited_data` incrementally into Keboola Storage.
+Write `edited_data` **incrementally** to Keboola Storage for faster updates.
 Incremental writing is faster than full load.

 ```
 write_to_keboola(edited_data, 'in.c-bucketName.tableName', f'updated_data.csv.gz', 1)